Northeastern University’s School of Law and Bouvé College of Health Sciences offer a dual-degree JD/MPH in Urban Health.

 Given the worldwide trend toward urbanization, the Master of Public Health Program with a concentration in Urban Health recognizes the growing need for professionals trained to respond to unique public health challenges and opportunities facing urban populations.

-Northeastern offers the nation's premier Cooperative Legal Education Program.
+Northeastern offers the nation's premier cooperative legal education program.
 All law students must complete four co-ops in different legal settings to graduate; students in the JD/MPH program complete two of their co-ops in a public health setting.
-Students in the dual degree program also have the opportunity to earn their JD with a concentration in Health Policy & Law.
+Students in the dual degree program also have the opportunity to earn their JD with a concentration in health policy and law.

-- Dual degree students complete 4 semesters of Co-op including two co-ops related to public health
+- Dual-degree students complete four semesters of Co-op including two co-ops related to public health

 - Curriculum utilizes interdisciplinary NU faculty from the School of Law, School of Business, College of Social Sciences and the Humanities, College of Computer and Information Science, and the College of Health Sciences